Gmugra/net.cactusthorn.initializer/README.md

 ```

 ## What it can initialize for the moment?
-1. all primitive and simple object types, StringBuffer, StringBuilder, BigDecimal, BigInteger, java.util.Date, java.sql.Date, java.util.Calendar
+* all primitive and simple object types, StringBuffer, StringBuilder, BigDecimal, BigInteger, java.util.Date, java.sql.Date, java.util.Calendar
-2. one-dimensional arrays of any type which described above
+* one-dimensional arrays of any type which described above
-3. basic Lists & Sets with generic of any types which described above
+* basic Lists & Sets with generic of any types which described above
-4. basic Maps with generic of any types which described above as key or value
+* basic Maps with generic of any types which described above as key or value
-5. Customizing date/time formats
+* customizing date/time patterns
-6. Requirements policies for properties
+* requirements policies for properties
-7. Naming (@InitPropertyName)
-8. thread safe
-9. Easy extendable for new types
+* naming -> @InitPropertyName
+* beans initialization (recursive) -> @InitBean
+* initializaton by environment variables -> @InitEnvVariable
+* extendable for support new types, and new type will work with array, beans and coollection
-10. Check unit tests - a lot of examples there.
+* Check unit tests - a lot of examples there

+## What it can NOT initialize
+* fields based on not static inner classes

 ## License
 Initializer is released under the BSD 2-Clause License